A bird? A plane? A space station!

 The International Space Station (ISS) has been orbiting our planet since 1998.
 From most locations on Earth, assuming you have clear night skies, you can see ISS for yourself.
 It looks like a bright star moving quickly from horizon to horizon to us on Earth.
 As suddenly as it appears, it disappears.

 But how do you know when to see ISS pass overhead from your location?

-NASA has started a Spot the Station program where people from around the world can sign up to receive alerts when the ISS will be visible from your location.
-You can receive alerts via email or a text message to your phone.
+NASA has a great tool to help – the Spot the Station program lets you sign up to receive alerts to let you know when ISS will be visible from your location – anywhere in the world.
+Plus, there’s a map-based feature to track when to look for the station as it flies over you in your night sky.
+You can also sign up for alerts via email or text message.
 Typically, alerts are sent out a few times each month when the station’s orbit is near your location.

-The ISS orbits at approximately 220 miles above the Earth and it travels at an average speed of 27,724 kilometers (17,227 miles) per hour.
-The ISS makes multiple orbits around the Earth every day.
+ISS serves as both an orbiting laboratory and a port for international spacecraft.
+It orbits at approximately 220 miles (350 km) above the Earth and it travels at an average speed of 17,227 miles (27,724 km) per hour.
+It makes multiple orbits around the Earth every day.

 The primary partnering countries involved in operating ISS include the United States, Canada, Japan, several European countries, and Russia.
 China is currently building its own space station, called Tiangong, and launched the first module in 2021.